 Migrating from Workers Sites to Pages

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
-Currently, you can't port custom behavior in your Workers script— such as custom caching logic —over to your Cloudflare Pages project using .
+You can port custom behavior in your Worker — such as custom caching logic — to your Cloudflare Pages project using .
 This enables an easy-to-use, file-based routing system.
 You can also migrate your custom headers and redirects to Pages.

 Workers Sites projects consist of the following pieces:

-When moving to Cloudflare Pages, you can remove the Workers application, and any associated
+When moving to Cloudflare Pages, remove the Workers application and any associated

-After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to GitHub.
-You can use the to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.
+After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to your git provider.
+Follow the to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.

 Cleaning up your old application and assigning the domain

 With your Workers application removed, requests will go to your Pages application.
-Congrats!
-You've migrated your Workers Sites project to Cloudflare Pages.
+You have successfully migrated your Workers Sites project to Cloudflare Pages by completing this guide.